 - The Outcomes Conference: The key distinctive of this annual leadership-training event is the outcomes-oriented higher thinking we offer you on the most critical issues facing Christian leaders today.
-CLA offers 2-day academy classes, full-day Intensive Training Institute seminars (ITIs), Workshops, and special one-day events, including the CEO Forum and Christian Women in Leadership Forum.
+CLA offers full-day Intensive seminars, Workshops, and special one-day events, including the CEO Forum and Christian Women in Leadership Forum.
 Individuals can learn more and register at outcomesconference.org.

 When an individual completes all required courses, obtains 100 educational points, and successfully completes a CCNL Capstone Project, they will receive a Credentialed Christian Nonprofit Leader (CCNL).

 |CCNL - Leadership (Leadership and Board Governance)||(20 points)|

 |CCNL - Stewardship (Finance, Tax & Legal, and People Management & Care)||(20 points)|

 |CCNL - Relationship (Resource Development, Marketing & Communications, and Internet & Technology)||(20 points)|

 |Total of 60 points|

 The remaining 40 points may be earned via other online modules or through participation in the learning experiences offered at The Outcomes Conference - CLA’s annual leadership training event.

 The Online Academy and Outcomes Conference Point System:

 |20||CLA 10 Hour Online Module|